 Superior has customer service staff to assist you telephonically with your day-to-day operations, questions and/ or concerns.
-You can contact Superior's Provider Services department toll-free for inquiries such as, but not limited to, member eligibility, benefits, authorization requirements, how to access our Secure Provider Portal, claim or appeal status and general program questions.
+You can contact Superior's Provider Services department Monday through Friday, 8 a.m. to 5 p.m., (CST) toll-free for inquiries such as, but not limited to: member eligibility covered services for each applicable STAR+PLUS MMP member, benefits, authorization requirements, how to access our Secure Provider Portal, claim or appeal status and general program questions.
 After hours, state-approved holidays and weekends, the hotlines are answered by Superior's 24-hour Nurse Advice Line.
-The Nurse Advice Line can provide assistance with eligibility and authorizations for needed services.
+The Nurse Advice Line can provide assistance with eligibility and authorizations for needed services, and instructions on how to verify enrollment for a member with an urgent condition or an emergency medical condition.
 Superior's Provider Services department can be reached at 1-877-391-5921.